eldr0n-git/divino2/src/wp-content/themes/divino/readme.txt

 = IcoMoon-Free =

-Astra icon font is based on IcoMoon-Free vector icon by Keyamoon.
+divino icon font is based on IcoMoon-Free vector icon by Keyamoon.
 IcoMoon-Free vector icon destributed under trems of CC BY 4.0 or GPL. (https://creativecommons.org/licenses/by/4.0/ or https://www.gnu.org/licenses/gpl.html)
 Source: http://keyamoon.com/

 = Breadcrumb Trail =

-Astra default breadcrumb is based on Breadcrumb Trail by Justin Tadlock. (https://github.com/justintadlock/breadcrumb-trail) Breadcrumb Trail is distributed under the terms of the GNU GPL v2 or later.
+divino default breadcrumb is based on Breadcrumb Trail by Justin Tadlock. (https://github.com/justintadlock/breadcrumb-trail) Breadcrumb Trail is distributed under the terms of the GNU GPL v2 or later.

 Underscores